Radionom/function-foundry-radionom/README.md

 ## About

-As we wanted to get the Foundry framework up and running as quickly as possible, the range of tools is
+As we wanted to get the Foundry framework up and running as quickly as possible, the range of tools is limited for the time being.
+But we're working on many more tools, and we believe in the power of collective effort - so we invite _you_ to contribute!

+If you develop custom tools for use with LLMs, please consider contributing them to the Foundry library.
+As the number of tools in Foundry grows, its reach expands, le